 TrueCrypt takes you through the encryption process step-by-step via a handy wizard.
 Just select the volume that you'd like to encrypt and then click "Create Volume" to encrypt it.
 This will create a TrueCrypt "container" which acts like normal file or folder but of course, it's totally encrypted.
 Note that if you select an existing file, TrueCrypt will not encrypt it - rather it will delete and replace it with a container.

 For a free application, TrueCrypt is remarkably powerful and will be easy enough even for beginners to encrypt their hard drive.
+It is also available for Mac, and if you are looking for other free alternatives or replacement, we recommend you to download Encrypto or Conceal.

 - Hardware-accelerated AES